webuimaker/vs-2024/index.markdown

   h1="We transform business <br>ideas into <span>products</span>."
   h2="We have expertise in <span>IoT & EdTech</span>"
   h2-class="bordered"
-  span="You are an individual with an idea in mind or a big company with a PRD to develop, Our software development and engineering expertise can help you deliver it efficiently" cta=true cta-custom-demo-text = "Talk With Us" imgkit-url="./assets/img/hero-landing.svg" alt-text="hero" hero-class="gradient-hero-with-logos legal-services-hero blue-tick-list" img-width=590
+  span="You are an individual with an idea in mind or a big company with a PRD to develop, our software development and engineering expertise can help you deliver it efficiently" cta=true cta-custom-demo-text = "Talk With Us" imgkit-url="/assets/img/hero-landing.svg" alt-text="hero" hero-class="gradient-hero-with-logos legal-services-hero blue-tick-list" img-width=590